barrysande/sojourner-api/README.md

 2. **Querying by stable identifiers** (`userId`/`ownerUserId`)
 3. **Populating late** with `dodoSubscriptionId` (from webhook)
 4. **Handling disorder** via defensive ID population in all handlers

-This makes the system resilient to webhook timing issues while maintaining data integrity.